-The Pink Heath is the pink form of Common Heath and is the Floral Emblem of Victoria.
+The Pink Heath is the pink form of the Common Heath and is the Floral Emblem of Victoria.

 Epacris contains about forty species of evergreen shrubs which grow mainly in eastern Australia and to a smaller amount in New Zealand.